jolibrain/dd_platform_docker/README.md

 }
 ```

-## Configuration of docker image versions
+## Configuration of docker image type and versions

 Docker-compose uses the `latest` tag for all docker images that correspond to
 the latest stable version.